-Research suggests that erectile dysfunction has a negative impact on both men and their partners, and it might be a considerable source of distress for both members of a couple.
+Research suggests that erectile dysfunction has a negative impact on men and their partners, and it might be a considerable source of distress for both members of a couple.
 Involving your partner in your erectile dysfunction treatment might help improve your treatment success and restore a positive sexual experience for you both.

 For example, your partner might: